DaisyIpatzi/daisyipatzi.github.io/_projects/2024-02-11-ML-Porfolio.md

 title: "Machine Learning Module Reflection: February 2024"
 subtitle: "Reflecting on Learning Outcomes and Achievements during the Module"
 date: 2024-02-11 00:00:00
-description: " Documenting Achievements and Insights from the ML Module, at the University of Essex."
+description: "Documenting Achievements and Insights from the ML Module, at the University of Essex."
 featured_image: "images/demo/ML-EP.jpg"
 ---

 ## Objective

-This submission serves as a comprehensive record of my work and the learning outcomes achieved throughout the Machine Learning module completed in February 2024 at the University of Essex.
-To facilitate navigation and provide an overview, the following table presents a list of all the contents covered.
-Each module contains links to the artifacts and activities completed:
+The objective of this comprehensive record of work and learning outcomes achieved throughout the Machine Learning module at the University of Essex is to document my journey through the course, facilitate easy navigation and understanding of covered content, demonstrate proficiency and understanding of key concepts and skills, showcase hands-on experience through provided artifacts, and create a valuable resource for personal reflection and potential stakeholders interested in the curriculum and outcomes of the module, which concluded in February 2024

 ## Table of Contents